• Skip to primary navigation

 overhead shot of Super Seeded Oatmeal {vegan, gluten-free}

 A smattering of oats, a ton of nuts and seeds, some dried fruit, some fresh fruit, and hot almond milk.
-The magic happens where the chia and flax seeds meet the warm milk; they swell and thicken the mixture, making it more like a light and creamy chia pudding than heavy, starchy oatmeal.
+The magic happens where the chia and flax seeds meet the warm milk; they swell and thicken the mixture, making it more like a light and creamy chia pudding than oatmeal.
 Dried currants and cranberries add sweetness, along with a touch of maple syrup.
 Vanilla and cinnamon add flavor.
 Almond milk (I use Milkman's insanely delicious coconut almond milk, but any good-quality almond milk will do, or make your own.) creates that light body, letting the flavors shine through.
 (I tried this with cow's milk and didn't like it nearly as much.)
 Chunky nuts, coconut, sunflower seeds and dried fruit add textural interest.

 NW Raw tops this with diced Granny Smith apples and fresh strawberries, which add a welcome brightness and acidity to the dish, but other fruit works, too.
 I used Asian pears tossed with a bit of lemon juice and some pomegranate arils.
 And I'm waiting for some fuyu persimmons to ripen to try on the next bowls.